deja-vu-platform/deja-vu/README.md

 in an app, the only thing you need to do is rebuild the concept with `yarn package` and restart your app.

+### Creating New Samples

+If you are planning on contributing a new sample app, or you simply want to write a temporary app to test changes to concepts, you should add your new app under `samples/`.
+It is important that you put it under `samples/` so that you can run it like you run any of the other sample apps.
+Also, before you do `yarn start` to run your app, run `yarn` to install dependencies.

+### Creating New Concepts

+If you are creating a new concept, it is important that you put it under `packages/catalog`.

+### Website

 If you want to make changes to the website, you can test them by running `bundle exec jekyll serve` under [docs/](https://github.com/spderosso/deja-vu/tree/master/docs).

 ## Installation Help/Tips

+### The Manual Approach

+If `yarn --check-files` fails, try the following:
+- `cd packages/compiler` and `yarn package`
+- `cd ../cli` and `yarn package`
+- then `yarn --check-files` again

+If it still doesn't work, double check that you are running node v9-11 by running `node --version` in the same shell in which you are running the `yarn` commands.

 ### Node